ritchie46/ritchievink.com/content/post/arima.md

 ```
 {{< figure src="/img/post-18-arima/sunspots.png" >}}

 By the look of this data, it seems stationary.
 The mean and the variance don't seem to be changing over time, so we can infer the first hyperparameter for this model.
-We don't need to difference so **p** is set to 0.
+We don't need to difference so **d** is set to 0.
 Let's make an ACF and a PACF plot.

 ``` python